-For some reason this morning, a random memory dropped into my mind of a four-day hike my sister and I once did with a group of friends.
+A random memory dropped into my mind recently of a four-day hike my sister and I did in Lesotho about 30 years ago with a group of friends.

 It had seemed like a fun idea before we set out out.
 For the first few miles we had laughed as we shared funny stories and made up silly songs to keep up morale.